CPD Certificate in the Design and Lifecycle of Road Pavements

 Course Duration

-This programme will consist of 4 training days across a three-week period followed by an assessment day approximately 2 weeks later.
-The assessment day will consist of a morning examination and an afternoon workshop for the project outline.
+This programme will consist of 4 training days across a three week period followed by an assessment and workshop day approximately 2 weeks later.
+The assessment day will consist of an online morning examination and an afternoon workshop for the project outline.
 Delegates will have 6 weeks to complete their assigned project.
 Further CPD hours can be recorded for study hours.

 Accreditation